JMAConsulting/ccavenue/README.md

-# omnipay_ccavenue
+# Omnipay CCAvenue
-CC Avenuw for Ominpay used in xEpan Platform
+A usable, maintained CCAvenue Gateway for Omnipay.